Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`REOR`
-  This keyword is used to reorder the active orbitals for compacting the wavefunction when using CSFs.
   The user can input a permutation by specifying the number of non fixed point elements, followed by the order of the non fixed point elements.